ubikingenierie/ulp-observability-plugin/README.md

 ##### Front
-- [TypeScript](https://www.typescriptlang.org/) : to take advantage of typing for more rigor and data consistency
+- [TypeScript](https://www.typescriptlang.org/) : to take advantage of a strongly typed language for more rigor and data consistency
 - [AngularJs](https://reactjs.org/): for the front and graphing part:
          - States and hooks to facilitate data manipulation (Metrics)
          - npm repo for various dependencies
          - ChartJs available
          - Material UI for elegant rendering
 - [ChartJs](https://www.npmjs.com/package/chart.js?activeTab=readme) : Library used a lot, maintained (last update on 02/16/2022) and free
-- [ng-openapi-gen](https://www.npmjs.com/package/ng-openapi-gen) : generate objects and services
-- [Jest](https://jestjs.io/) : Unit testing, popular and preferred by react and angular community

 ###### Completed tasks
 - Synchronization with plugin configuration